OpenZeppelin/openzeppelin-sdk/packages/cli/README.md

 ```sh
 zos init <name> [version]
 ```
-Where <name> is your project's name, and [version] an optional initial version.
+Where <name> is your project's name, and [version] an optional initial version name.
 For example:
 ```sh
 zos init my-project 0.1.0
 ```